itai1371/ITAI-1371-ML-Labs/README.md

 - Imputed values where NaN was present
 - Used One-Hot Encoding on categorical columns
 - Standardized data with Feature Scaling

+### Module 06
+- More Coding
+- Imported Datasets, cleaned and split them
+- Practiced Training models on Linear and Logistic Regression
+- Understood why each model (Linear/Logistic) is used depending on our goals